- 1.1. Introduction to Using the Manual

 - All required preliminary pages are present.

 - All requirements specified by ProQuest for ETD submission have been met.
+These requirements are online here.

 - Your graduate degree paperwork is complete.